 Step 10: Sew along the curve again, making sure it’s pressed together as much as possible.
-You can iron it if you want to get the seam flat, but I didn’t bother.
-Sew carefully, so that the fabric doesn’t pucker.
+If you want to get the seam flat, you can iron it, but I didn’t bother.
+Sew carefully so that the fabric doesn’t pucker.

-Step 11: You now have what is called a “French seam,” which means that it’s been sewn from both sides and the first seam is completely encased in the second.
+Step 11: You now have a “French seam,” meaning it’s been sewn from both sides, and the first seam is completely encased in the second.
 Now, we’re going to open the seam, like above.
 (The seam is right down the middle.)

-Step 12: Press the seam flat, and sew along it, down the center.
-This makes the seam smooth so it doesn’t bother your baby, and makes it look nice, and reinforces it so it’s sturdy.
-You can sew with a straight stitch (which I did this time), or you can use a zig-zag or more decorative stitch (which I did on the second carrier).
+Step 12: Press the seam flat and sew along it down the center.
+This makes the seam smooth so it doesn’t bother your baby, makes it look nice, and reinforces it so it’s sturdy.
+You can sew with a straight stitch (which I did this time) or a zig-zag for a more decorative stitch (which I did on the second carrier).

 Step 13: At this point, your carrier is almost finished!
-All that needs done is the edges need to be hemmed.
+All that needs to be done is for the edges to be hemmed.
 I turned mine in 1/4″ and sewed around.
 The hemmed edge should be on the same “side” of the fabric as the French seam.